1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Instead of waiting for your situation to magically improve, it’s time to take a hard look at all the things you’re doing that are contributing to your financial woes.
 That’s right: It might actually be your own fault that you have no money.
 Here are ten common reasons why people find themselves broke.
 A few will probably look very familiar to you.
 Follow our advice for fixing your finances and you should be able to dig yourself out of your hole.

 Your parents nagged you about the importance of getting an education.
 Well, guess what?
 They were right.
 The difference in lifetime earnings between a typical high school graduate and a typical college grad with a bachelor’s degree is staggering.
-Over a 40-year career, a worker with a bachelor’s will earn $1 million more than a worker with just a high school diploma -- $2.42 million versus $1.37 million, according to U.S. Census Bureau projections.
-A master’s degree bumps up that figure to $2.83 million.
+Over a 40-year career, a worker with a bachelor’s will earn $1 million more than a worker with just a high school diploma -- $2.66 million versus $1.56 million, according to 2019 projections from the U.S. Bureau of Labor Statistics.
+An advanced degree bumps up that figure to $3.24 million.

 Your best friend wears Prada, your colleague commutes to the office in a new Porsche and your neighbor is moving into a McMansion.
 If they can have it all, you feel entitled to it, too.
 But should you?
-“Keeping up with the Joneses is a trap that’s easy to fall into,” says J.D.
-Roth, founder of GetRichSlowly.org, a personal-finance blog.
+“Keeping up with the Joneses is a trap that’s easy to fall into,” J.D.
+Roth, founder of personal-finance blog GetRichSlowly.org, told Kiplinger.

 Simply put, never attempt to maintain a lifestyle you can’t afford.
-As Knight Kiplinger writes in The Invisible Rich, “The biggest barrier to becoming rich is living like you're rich before you are.”
-So instead of buying an expensive car with a big monthly payment, check out our best values in new cars, consider a used car or, perhaps the thriftiest option of all, drive your clunker until it drops.
+As Editor Emeritus Knight Kiplinger writes in his timeless essay The Invisible Rich, “The biggest barrier to becoming rich is living like you're rich before you are.”
+So instead of buying an expensive new car with a big monthly payment, consider a safe-but-affordable used car.
+Or, perhaps the thriftiest option of all, make your current car last 200,000 miles or more.
 And if you’re thinking about buying a home, save enough to put 20% down and keep your monthly mortgage payment below 28% of your gross monthly income.

 To get ahead, don’t just do your job -- do it well.
-“Nothing says you’re worth it like the high quality of your work,” says Karen Elizaga, an executive coach and author of Find Your Sweet Spot: A Guide to Personal and Professional Excellence .
+“Nothing says you’re worth it like the high quality of your work,” executive coach Karen Elizaga told Kiplinger.
 Don’t stop there.
 Make sure your superiors are aware of your accomplishments by documenting the value you bring to the business, be it through new customers you landed or projects you completed under budget.
 As your successes pile up, ask your boss for a raise or promotion because, chances are, you won’t get either unless you make a case for yourself, Elizaga says.
 Be sure to build relationships beyond your boss as well, by networking with people both inside and outside the workplace.
 If you need more skills to advance, find out whether your company will pay for professional-development training.

 You drink, you smoke, you like fast food and you don’t run unless someone’s chasing you.
 So maybe your health isn’t great, but at least you’re having fun, right?
 Chances are, though, your finances aren’t healthy, either, because bad habits are a big financial drain.
 And there’s nothing fun about that.
 GetRichSlowly’s Roth says that most of the people he knows who struggle with money have a slew of bad habits.

 But give up those bad habits and you -- and your wallet -- will be healthier as a result.
-Considering a pack of cigarettes costs $6, on average, you’ll spend about $2,200 a year on a pack-a-day smoking habit.
-Plus, each pack comes with $35 in health-related costs, according to the American Cancer Society.
+Considering a pack of cigarettes might run you $6, you’ll spend about $2,200 a year on a pack-a-day smoking habit.
+Plus, each pack comes with $35 in health-related costs, estimates the American Cancer Society.
 That’s an extra $12,775 a year if you smoke a pack a day.
 As for alcohol, even moderate drinking adds up.
 Just two glasses of wine a day runs you more than $1,000 a year, and that calculation is based on sipping the cheap stuff at home.
 If you prefer Bordeaux at a bar, you’re paying a lot more.
-See Six Healthy Habits That Will Save You Money.

 To regain control, track your spending for a month to see how much money you’re throwing away on unnecessary items.
 You don’t have to cut out all discretionary purchases, but you do need to come up with a budget to determine how much you can afford to spend after paying bills and setting aside savings.
 Then, whenever you do go to a store, make a list and stick to it.
 To resist the temptation to spend impulsively, unsubscribe from retailers’ e-mail lists and avoid window-shopping at the mall or browsing store Web sites when you’re bored.